Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Experiments

 \subsection{Ablation Study on Sensor Noise}

-To assess noise robustness, we evaluated \methodname on Replica Room0 \cite{replica19arxiv} by varying the axial noise parameter $k$ in $\sigma=kz^2$ while keeping other parameters fixed.
-Fig. \ref{fig:ablation_sensor_noise} illustrates the resulting mesh (Fig. \ref{fig:ablation_sensor_noise_mesh_metrics}) and SDF (Fig. \ref{fig:ablation_sensor_noise_sdf_metrics}) metrics.
-Our method demonstrates robust performance with only gradual degradation as noise increases, confirming that the BHM front-end effectively mitigates sensor noise to maintain reliable SDF mapping in adverse environments.
+To assess noise robustness, we evaluated \methodname on Replica \texttt{room0} by varying the axial noise parameter $k$ in $\sigma=kz^2$ with other parameters fixed.
+Fig. \ref{fig:ablation_sensor_noise} shows the resulting mesh and SDF metrics. \methodname degrades only gradually as noise increases, confirming that the BHM front-end mitigates sensor noise to maintain reliable SDF mapping in adverse environments.